SerbanMA/FLCD/README.md

 # Laboratory 2 - Symbol Table -

-    I have implemented the symbol table using a alphabetically binary search tree [BST] in Java.
+    I have implemented the symbol table using an alphabetically binary search tree [BST] in Java.

 # * Functions *